dbt-labs/dbt-project-evaluator/docs/customization/exceptions.md

       +enabled: false
 ```

+> The default `dbt_project_evaluator_exceptions.csv` file includes two exceptions for the [`metricflow_time_spine` model required](https://docs.getdbt.com/docs/build/metricflow-time-spine) for dbt metrics users on dbt 1.6+.
+> Specifically, it will exclude this datespine model from the root model and naming convention checks.
+> When overriding this file, consider keeping these checks in your seed if you are using the dbt semantic layer.

 ## 3. Run the seed and the package

 We then run both the seed and the package by executing the following command: